 As the title might not-so-subtly suggest, Whit Stillman’s nuanced fish-out-of-water story hands centre stage to the Catalan capital.
 Following a dashing US military type arriving into a less-than-welcoming late Cold War Barcelona, the film nonetheless extols the virtues of the city as a place of culture and energy.
 A variety of Barcelona’s historic delights are on display throughout, including the city’s remaining Roman Walls and the towering Columbus Monument at the lower end of La Rambla.

-Some uniquely beautiful buildings also feature, particularly the stunningly opulent Palau de la Música (above), the natural home of the region’s vibrant folk music scene for over a century.
-If you catch a show, the Palau is only a short walk from the centre of the Old City, and you can take a delightful post-show walk along some of the city’s most charming streets.
+Some uniquely beautiful buildings also feature, particularly the stunningly opulent Palau de la Música, home of the region’s vibrant folk music scene.
+If you catch a show, the Palau is only a short walk from the center of the Old City.
+You can also take a delightful post-show walk along some of the city’s most charming streets.

-What are your favourite films set in Barcelona?
-Share any special spots that have been made famous on screen.
+What are your favorite films set in Barcelona?
+Share any special spots that have been made famous on-screen.